This one pot pasta with ricotta and lemon is for anyone looking for a simple weeknight meal. We all want more of those meals.

 - salt and pepper to taste

-- Set a large pot of water on the stove top on high.
-When boiling, add salt.
+- Set a large pot with at least 4 quarts of water on the stove top on high.
+When boiling, add at least 1½ tablespoons of salt.

-- When the water returns to a boil, cook the pasta according to directions.
-Reserve a cup of pasta water and drain the pasta.½ pound (8 ounces) short pasta
+- When the water returns to a boil, cook the pasta according to directions until al dente.
+Reserve a cup of pasta water and drain the pasta.1 pound cavatappi or other short pasta

 - Return the pot to the stove top and add the olive oil over medium-low heat.1 tablespoon olive oil

-- When the olive oil is hot, add the minced garlic and red pepper flakes and cook for 1 minute.2 cloves garlic, minced, ⅛ teaspoon red pepper flakes
+- When the olive oil is hot, add the minced garlic and red pepper flakes and cook for one minute.3 cloves garlic, minced, ⅛ teaspoon red pepper flakes

-If you make this lemon ricotta pasta recipe, please don’t forget to leave a comment.
+If you make this one pot lemon ricotta pasta recipe, please don’t forget to leave a comment.
 Pretty please.